daethnir/authprogs/doc/authprogs.md

 then the command is run.

-Note that the command must be *exactly* the same; `authprogs` is not aware of arguments supported by a command, so it cannot realize that `"ls -la"` and `"ls -a -l"` and `"ls -al"` and `"ls -l -a"` are all the same.
+Note that the command must be *exactly* the same; `authprogs` is not aware of arguments supported by a command, so it cannot realise that `"ls -la"` and `"ls -a -l"` and `"ls -al"` and `"ls -l -a"` are all the same.
 You can list multiple commands to allow you to accept variants of a command if necessary.